CobicistatBrand Name: Tybost Other Names: COBI Drug Class: Pharmacokinetic Enhancers (CYP3A Inhibitors) Company: Gilead Sciences, Inc.

 Some drugs should not be taken with cobicistat.
 Cobicistat may interact with many drugs, which can cause serious, life-threatening side effects.

-When taken with certain other medicines, cobicistat can cause new or worse kidney problems, including kidney failure.
+When taken with certain other medicines, cobicistat can make existing kidney problems worse.
+It can also cause new kidney problems, including kidney failure.
 Your health care provider should check yourbefore you start and while you are taking cobicistat.

 While taking cobicistat, it is important to keep all of your appointments with your health care provider.